-It's important to note that if you fail to license your dog or cat, you could receive a ticket or be taken to court to face a stiffer fine.
+It's important to note that if you fail to license your dog or cat, you could receive a ticket or be taken to court to face a stiffer fine, which no one wants to deal with.

 Getting Your Cat or Dog License in Toronto

 Getting a licence for Fluffy or Fido is a pretty simple process.
-Pet licensing is handled by Toronto Animal Services and you can register your pet for his or her license online, by phone, by mail, or by dropping off your application forms in person at one of Toronto Animal Services' Animal Centres.
-Visit www.toronto.ca/animal_services or call 416-338-PETS (7387) between 8:30am and 4:30pm, Monday to Friday.
+You can register your pet for his or her license online, by phone, by mail, or in person.

 Reduced Fees Available